Naman1997/wireguard-k8s-ingress/README.md

 ## Prerequisites

-- A small cloud vm with a public ip - this will act as the gateway for all traffic
+- A small cloud VPS with a public ip - this will act as the gateway for all traffic
-- One vm that connects to the cloud vm over wireguard in cloud
+- A local proxy VM that connects to the cloud VPS over WireGuard
-- A kubernetes cluster running in the same subnet as the vm
+- A kubernetes cluster running in the same subnet as the proxy vm
 - The host that runs this script needs to have access to the kubernetes cluster using kubectl and helm
 - The host that runs this script should have passwordless SSH access into both the proxy VM as well as the VPS
 - The CIDR 10.20.0.0/24 should be available on both the VPS and the proxy VM